 The high school conference is just the beginning of the weSTEM initiatives.
 Next year weSTEM is hoping to expand their conference to reach an even greater number of high school girls.

 Primarily, the program weSTEM is funded and supported by New York University Abu Dhabi.

 Moreover, weSTEM is also facilitating a number of scholarships for STEM students, including: The Google Anita Borg Memorial Scholarship, Siemens scholarship, and She ++ ambassador program.

 In order to make strong community of women in STEM all over the world, weSTEM also sends NYUAD students to attend conferences in all over the world; for instance, girls were sent out to attend WESTEM conference and other events in Dubai, She++ (a non-profit organization in the USA), and Harvard WECODE conference.

-The world is standing at the brink of a technological revolution, which will fundamentally change our way of living and working.
-The technological revolution has the potential to raise global economic levels and quality of life, but it will also demand for a strong STEM workforce.
-This raises concerns about our preparedness of STEM jobs.
-Women’s inclusiveness in STEM workforce is essential to face the upcoming challenges of tech revolution.
-Providing learning environments and professional trainings can foster women’s participation in STEM better than any other remedy.
-NYUAD is greatly contributing to the society by changing the way of conceptualizing women’s roles.
-They are not only addressing the issue at basic level by fostering STEM interest in high school girls, but also assisting them in their professional development.
-Such outstanding endeavors are needed to combat the disparity in STEM workforce.
+The world is standing at the brink of a technological revolution which will fundamentally change our way of living and working.
+This technological revolution has the potential to raise global economic levels and people’s quality of life, but it will also require a strong STEM workforce.
+This raises concerns about our preparedness for STEM jobs.
+Women’s inclusion in the STEM workforce is essential to tackle the upcoming challenges of another tech revolution.
+Providing learning environments and professional training can foster women’s participation in STEM better than any other “remedy.”
+NYUAD is helping contribute to the society by changing the way women’s roles are conceptualized.
+They are not only addressing the issue at a basic level by fostering STEM interest among high school girls, but also assisting them in their professional development.
+Such outstanding endeavors are needed to combat gender disparity in the STEM workforce.